calaldees/frameworks_and_languages_module/server/README.md

 ``` powershell
 make run
 ```
-As this is only a server side and doesnot have a user interface, we communicate with the server using the following curl commands to post, get, delete, view options.
+As this is only a server side and does not have a user interface, we communicate with the server using the following curl commands to post, get, delete, view options.

 ``` powershell
 curl -v -X POST  http://localhost:8000/item -H "Content-Type: application/json" -d '{"user_id": "user1234", "keywords": [ "hammer", "nails", "tools"],   "description": "A hammer and nails set",  "image": "https://placekitten.com/200/300",   "lat": 51.2798438,"lon": 1.0830275 }'